 Cold Harbor

-Opportunity Knocks: In the Spring of 2008, a phone call from an observant friend of the Richmond Battlefields Association alerted us to a "For Sale" sign that had suddenly appeared near Beulah Church, an area that saw heavy and historic fighting during June 1-3, 1864.
-We investigated and found a beautiful line of earthworks hidden in the woods.
-These field fortifications were likely constructed for artillerists of the Union 18th Corps after their disastrous attack on June 3rd.
-Federal forces made two attacks across this ground, on June 1st & 3rd.
-Upon purchase of this historic site, RBA successfully competed for matching funds from the Commonwealth of Virginia, thereby increasing the impact of our members' contributions by 50%.
+Opportunity Knocks: In the Spring of 2008, a tip from a vigilant friend of the RBA led us to a "For Sale" sign near historic Beulah Church—a site of heavy combat during the first three days of June 1864.
+Our investigation of the property revealed a pristine line of earthworks hidden in the woods.
+These fortifications were likely constructed for artillerists of the Union 18th Corps after their disastrous attack on June 3rd.
+To secure the site, the RBA successfully applied for matching funds from the Commonwealth of Virginia, effectively increasing the impact of our members' contributions by 50% and ensuring these rare field fortifications remain undisturbed.

 June 1, 1864

-Keitt's Forlorn Charge: Col. Laurence M. Keitt led Kershaw's Brigade across this ground in a poorly-executed attack against dismounted Union cavalry.
-Keitt, a political appointee and former congressman was notorious for his participation in the caning of anti-slavery activist Senator Charles Sumner on the floor of the senate chamber.
-Keitt and his 900-strong 20th South Carolina Infantry had arrived in Richmond only two days earlier.
-While the band of the 1st New York Dragoons played "Yankee Doodle" and "Dixie", Keitt's command fell apart under a heavy fire.
-While desperately trying to rally his men, Keitt was mortally wounded and died the next day in Richmond.
+Keitt's Forlorn Charge: Col. Laurence M. Keitt led Kershaw's Brigade across this ground in a disorganized assault agains dismounted Union cavalry.
+Keitt—a former congressman infamous for his role in the 1856 caning of Senator Charles Sumner—was leading the 900-man 20th South Carolina Infantry, which had arrived in Richmond only 48 hours prior.
+As the band of the 1st New York Dragoons played "Yankee Doodle" and "Dixie," the Confederate line buckled under heavy fire.
+Keitt was mortally wounded while attempting to rally his troops; he passed away the following day.

-Union VI and XVIII Corps Attack: Late in the day the combined force of 6th & 18th Corps divisions met initial success, piercing the Confederate line and overwhelming Wofford's Brigade.
-Rebel reinforcements retook much of their lost works and pushed back the exhausted Union soldiers.
+Union VI and XVIII Corps Attack: Late in the afternoon, the combined strength of divisions from the 6th and 18th Corps pierced the Confederate line, overwhelming Wofford's Brigade.
+However, the success was short-lived; Southern reinforcements launched a counter-attack, reclaiming the works and driving back the exhausted Federals.

 June 3, 1864